ewa-j/AreYouKittenMe/README.md

 ### Why? (motivation)
 As lovers of RPG's, puzzles, all things whimsical and quirky, and - of course - cats, this game felt like a combination of the things we love.

-As soon as we decided for the protagonist to be a Kitten, the rest - cucumbers as mortal enemies, chasing buttwrflies, catching fish - just all seemed to naturally fall into place.
+As soon as we decided for the protagonist to be a Kitten, the rest - cucumbers as mortal enemies, chasing butterflies, catching fish - just all seemed to naturally fall into place.

 We wanted to create a game that was fun to play, a little different and brings a smile to your face.
 We were also mindful to keep things simple and realistically able to complete within the two weeks we were given.